ggdover/My-Dev-Env/README.md

 #### [Powershell](https://cdn.comparitech.com/wp-content/uploads/2018/08/Comparitech-Powershell-cheatsheet.pdf)
  e.g. .ps1 files, could also be commands to be typed directly in powershell console

+## Version control tips and trix

+What each branch means in 3-way merge:
+* Left = From/Other branch/Incoming
+* Right = To/Local branch/Destination
+* Base = Where "Left" and "Right" diverged

 ## Stand-alone keyboard shortcuts

 ### Platform indipendent